githubmostafa/Task-8-traffic-sign-classification/README.md

 Model saving (.h5 format)

 📄 License

-This project is intended for educational and research purposes as part of a computer vision assignment or internship task.
+This project is intended for educational and research purposes as part of the Elevvo Pathways ML Internship.

 👨‍💻 About
 Traffic sign classification using deep learning.